IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Data.md

 `Data` objects are not very interesting: 85% of redeemers contain no `B` nodes at all and only 20810 (0.1%) contain more than two `B` nodes; the maximum number of `B` nodes is 97, and the maximum `memoryUsage` (in 8-byte words) of a bytestring in a `B` node is 18.
-The maximum total `memoryUsage` of bystestrings (`totalBsize`) in a `B` node is 388.
+The maximum total `memoryUsage` of bytestrings (`totalBsize`) in a `B` node is 388.